kevingeother/jsp/README.md

 ```

 The program will output the timespan of the best solution and the start time
-of each task (presented as a list of lists of integers).
+of each task (presented as a list of lists of integers) and its corresponding instance.

 jsp-ga has some options that can be configured to tune the performance/speed
 of the genetic algorithm.